Simostaia/wishlistApp/README.md

 ## Getting Started

-WishlistApp is designed to simplify the process of choosing presents for your friends.
-By following these steps, you can get started with the app:
+Get started with WishlistApp in just a few simple steps:

 1. **Sign Up:** Create an account on WishlistApp.
 2. **Add Friends:** Connect with your friends on the platform.
 3. **Create Wishlists:** Start creating your wishlists for different occasions.
 4. **Plan Events:** Organize events and attach wishlists to them.

-5. **Invite Friends:** Invite your friends to your events and share your wishlists.
+5. **Invite Friends:** Invite your friends to events and share your wishlists.

 ## Architecture Overview

-WishlistApp is built using a client-server architecture.
+WishlistApp follows a client-server architecture.
 The client-side, responsible for the web interface, is developed using Bootstrap, while the server-side logic is powered by the Spring Boot framework.
-The application follows a RESTful API design.
+The application adheres to RESTful API design.

-WishlistApp uses a PostgreSQL database for storing user data, wishlists, events, and more.
-You can configure the database connection in the `application.properties` file.
+The PostgreSQL database stores user data, wishlists, events, and more.
+Configure the database connection in the `application.properties` file.

 ### Authentication and Security

-WishlistApp secures your data using the Spring Boot Security framework with JWT token-based authentication.
+WishlistApp ensures data security using Spring Boot Security with JWT token-based authentication.
 Users must authenticate to access protected resources.
-You can customize security settings in your Spring Boot application's configuration.
+Customize security settings in your Spring Boot application's configuration.

 ## Installation

 To run WishlistApp locally, follow these installation steps:

 1. **Clone the Repository:**
    ```bash
    git clone https://github.com/lucavivenzo/WishlistApp.git